simonmichael/hledger/hledger/hledger.m4.md

 ## Lotful commodities and accounts

-Commodities and accounts can be declared as *lotful* by adding a `lots` tag in their declaration:
+The most convenient way to record lot transactions, is to declare a commodity or account as lotful, by adding a `lots` tag in its declaration:

 ```journal
 commodity AAPL          ; lots: